Service design: The Five Service Design Principles

+Descriptions of principles

+User-centered

-In the 2011 book, This is Service Design Thinking: Basics, Tools, Cases, the first principle is "user-centred".
+In the 2011 book, This is Service Design Thinking: Basics, Tools, Cases, the first principle is "user-centered."
 User refers to any user of the service system, including customers and employees.
-Thus, the authors revised user-centred to human-centred in their new book, This is Service Design Doing, to clarify that human includes service providers, customers, and all others relevant stakeholders.
-For instance, service design must consider not only the customer experience, but also the interests of all relevant people in retailing.
+Thus, the authors revised user-centered to human-centered in their 2018 book, This is Service Design Doing, to clarify that human includes service providers, customers, and all other relevant stakeholders.
+For instance, in the retail industry, service design must consider not only the customer experience, but also the interests of all relevant people.